Amin-MAG/My-Notes/Embedded Systems.md

 ## Automata Programming

 The main problem of current programming languages is dealing with complex system behaviors.
 (Monitoring, Health care, etc.)

-A solution is to provide automata for our system and generate the code using the available tools.
+A solution is to provide automata for our system and generate the code using the available tools. (automata-based programming)

 ### Components